SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 Aristotle\'s classification, this \"rule by the rich for the rich\" is an international oligarchy that strips the liberty of the colonized for capitalistic gain.
-Thus, the aftermath of the first world war suggests
+Thus, the aftermath of the first world war suggests that capitalism reinforces colonialism and that colonial powers cannot be polities.

 ## sources